Murphy's 59-yard OT fumble return ends Cards' win over Vegas - NewsBreak

 Murphy's 59-yard OT fumble return ends Cards' win over Vegas

-Arizona (1-1) trailed 23-7 with less than nine minutes left in regulation, but Murray led two TD drives and two 2-point conversions.
-He passed for 277 yards, rushed for 28 more and flummoxed the Vegas defense with his elusiveness, particularly on a frantic scramble for a remarkable 2-point conversion with 8:13 to play.

-Murray then scrambled for a 3-yard touchdown on the final snap of regulation before hitting A.J.
-Green for the tying 2-point conversion.
+Kyler Murray scrambled for a 3-yard touchdown on the final snap of regulation before hitting A.J.
+Green for the tying 2-point conversion for the Cardinals (1-1), who trailed 23-7 with less than nine minutes left in regulation.

-“That’s what he can do that nobody else can,” defensive end J.J.
-Watt said.
-“He gave us opportunities, and we made the most of it.”

 The Raiders stopped Murray on downs on Arizona's opening drive of overtime, but Renfrow then made a catch and fumbled for the second consecutive play.
-Isaiah Simmons knocked it loose, and Murphy snagged the ball and sprinted down the Cardinals' sideline.
+Isaiah Simmons knocked it loose, and Murphy snagged the ball and sprinted down the Cardinals' sideline to the end zone with his ecstatic teammates in pursuit for a frenzied celebration.

 Murphy nearly ruined his own heroics when he released the ball from his hand right at the goal line, but video review determined he barely scored.